stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 was undoubtedly more universal in the past than in the present.
 Probably all the other victims whose cases were like mine had had a long and familiar knowledge of the tales I had learned only when in my secondary state.
-When these victims had lost their memory, they had associated themselves with the creatures of their household myths&mdash;the fabulous invaders supposed to displace men&rsquo;s minds&mdash;and had thus embarked upon quests for knowledge which they thought they could take back to a fancied, non-human past.
+When these victims had lost their memory, they had associated themselves with the creatures of their household myths--the fabulous invaders supposed to displace men's minds--and had thus embarked upon quests for knowledge which they thought they could take back to a fancied, non-human past.
 Then when their memory returned, they reversed the associative process and thought of themselves as the former captive minds instead of as the displacers.
 Hence the dreams and pseudo-memories following the conventional myth-pattern.

-  Despite the seeming cumbrousness of these explanations, they came finally to supersede all others in my mind&mdash;largely because of the greater weakness of any rival theory.
+  Despite the seeming cumbrousness of these explanations, they came finally to supersede all others in my mind--largely because of the greater weakness of any rival theory.
 And a substantial number of eminent psychologists and anthropologists gradually agreed with me.
 The more I reflected, the more convincing did my reasoning seem; till in the end I had a really effective bulwark against the visions and impressions which still assailed me.
 Suppose